 - (1) A Training Course, supervised by the CJT, shall (except in cases subject to 4.3.3 (4)) be held at every World Cup for disciplines other than CF, and may be held at other FCEs included as part of a Mondial or World Air Games.
-A Training Course for CF shall be held at every WPC, and may be held at other FCEs included as part of a Mondial or World Air Games.
-All potential FAI Skydiving Judges and FAI Skydiving Judges, wishing to undergo refresher or re-evaluation training, may attend any training course. - (2) The dates and time of the Judges' Training Course will be listed in the first Official Information Bulletin. - (3) The facilities and equipment for the Judges in Training will be of the same standard as those for the panel of FAI Skydiving Judges. - (4) In the event that the required minimum numbers of Judges in Training fail to register with the Organiser and the Chair of the ISC Judges Committee at least 45 days prior to the competition commencing, the Judges Committee, after consultation with the Organiser and with the agreement of the ISC Bureau, may decide to cancel the Training Course.
-The required minimum number of Judges in Training shall be decided by the Organiser in agreement with the Judges Committee, no later than the ISC Plenary Meeting held immediately before the competition. - 5) The Training Course entry fee (which shall be the same amount for all Judges in Training, regardless of discipline, where an Organiser is organising two or more FCEs in the same location at the same time or with overlapping time periods) to be paid by a Judge in Training shall be included in the FCE Application and must receive approval from the Judges' Committee prior to the FCE Application receiving ISC approval.
+A Training Course for CF shall be held at every WSC, and may be held at other FCEs included as part of a Mondial or World Air Games.
+All potential FAI Skydiving Judges and FAI Skydiving Judges, wishing to undergo refresher or pass an ISC Judge Training Course (6.2) or an Evaluation (6.2.3), may attend any Training Course. - (2) The dates and time of the Judges' Training Course will be listed in the first Official Information Bulletin. - (3) The facilities and equipment for the Judges in Training will be of the same standard as those for the panel of FAI Skydiving Judges. - (4) In the event that the required minimum numbers of Judges in Training fail to register with the Organiser and the Chair of the ISC Judges Committee at least 45 days prior to the competition commencing, the ISC Judges Committee, after consultation with the Organiser and with the agreement of the ISC Bureau, may decide to cancel the Training Course.
+The required minimum number of Judges in Training shall be decided by the Organiser in agreement with the ISC Judges Committee, no later than the ISC Plenary Meeting held immediately before the competition.

+5) The Training Course entry fee (which shall be the same amount for all Judges in Training, regardless of discipline, where an Organiser is organising two or more FCEs in the same location at the same time or with overlapping time periods) to be paid by a Judge in Training shall be included in the FCE Application and must receive approval from the Judges' Committee prior to the FCE Application receiving ISC approval.